HackYourFuture/Node.js/README.md

 ## Learning goals

-In this module you will get familiar with the world of backend development.
-By the end of it you have learned:
+In this module you get familiar with the world of backend development.
+By the end of it, you have learned:

-- What is meant by the term `backend`
+- What is meant by the term `backend`;
-- The `client-server` model
+- The `client-server` model;
-- What `HTTP` and `REST` mean
+- What `HTTP` and `REST` mean;
-- How to `create your own web servers` with Node.js, using `Express.js`
+- How to `create your own web servers` with Node.js, using `Express.js`;
-- What a `templating engine` is.
+- What a `templating engine` is;
-- How to use the `Node Package Manager (NPM)`.
+- How to use the `Node Package Manager (NPM)`;
-- How to use Express.js to make a `RESTful API`
+- How to use Express.js to make a `RESTful API`;
-- How to build a small `full-stack application`
+- How to build a small `full-stack application`.

 ## Before you start

 Before you start you need to install a very important software: Node.js!
-We're going to use the latest stable version of it, which is **v16.x**.
+We're using the latest stable version of it, which is **v16.x**.
 Click on the following link to download it to your computer:

 - For [Ubuntu](https://github.com/nodesource/distributions#debinstall)
 - For [macOS](https://nodejs.org/en/download/)